fastify/fastify-jwt/README.md

 #### Verify-only mode

-In cases when your incoming JWT tokens are issued by some trusted external service, and you need only to verify their signature without issuing, there is an option to configure `fastify-jwt` in *verify-only* mode by passing the `secret` object containing only a public key: `{ public }`.
+In cases where your incoming JWT tokens are issued by a trusted external service, and you need only to verify their signature without issuing, there is an option to configure `fastify-jwt` in *verify-only* mode by passing the `secret` object containing only a public key: `{ public }`.

-When only a public key provided, decode and verification functions will work as described below, but an exception will be thrown at an attempt to use any form of `sign` functionality.
+When only a public key is provided, decode and verification functions will work as described below, but an exception will be thrown at an attempt to use any form of `sign` functionality.